smashdevcode/getting-started-with-aspnet-core/demos.md

 * Add it as a service
 * Inject it into the controller

 ## Tag Helpers

+TODO Setup file on the desktop or the talk repo???

 Instead of using HTML helper methods, which aren't very friendly for people who aren't familiar with Razor, we can now use Tag Helpers.